Why the endless fascination with a woman who by most accounts was a mediocre pilot, best known for disappearing in the Pacific?

 Worse yet, an exhaust collector ring weld failed, and she flew for hours watching right in front of her, through the gap between cowling and fuselage, a pulsing blue flame, knowing the firewall might not hold if the exhaust fractured completely.
 Then avgas began dripping down the back of her neck from a wing tank fuel-gauge leak above her…

-The previous year, Putnam, always in search of publicity, had lined up Earhart to make the first transcontinental flight in a Pitcairn autogyro, its fuselage plastered with the logo of chewing gum purveyor Beech-Nut, the flight’s sponsor (see “Aviators” in the March 2008 issue).
+The previous year, Putnam, always in search of publicity, had lined up Earhart to make the first transcontinental flight in a Pitcairn autogyro, its fuselage plastered with the logo of chewing gum purveyor Beech-Nut, the flight’s sponsor.
 Amelia had no interest in the autogyro’s STOL capabilities but flew it simply as a kind of Goodyear blimp, an odd advertising vehicle that attracted crowds wherever it landed.
 She crashed her Pitcairn three times, once so close to the crowd at Abeline, Texas, where she was demonstrating it that the Department of Commerce issued what would today be called an FAA violation and wanted to ground her for 90 days, a major penalty.
 Only the intercession of a few high-placed friends kept her flying, with just a formal rebuke in her file.

 But the Pitcairn was so difficult to fly that it was said the incident/accident rate was once every 10 flying hours.
 A factory pilot crashed Earhart’s own (borrowed) Pitcairn not five hours after it had been repaired.
 Amelia had unwittingly become a test pilot.